mauricerupp/StitchNet/README.md

 and Deep Convolutional Neural Networks'.

 ### Abstract of Thesis
-This thesis explores the prospect of artificial neural networks for image process- ing tasks.
+This thesis explores the prospect of artificial neural networks for image processing tasks.
 More specifically, it aims to achieve the goal of stitching multiple overlapping images to form a bigger, panoramic picture.
 Until now, this task is solely approached with ”classical”, hardcoded algorithms while deep learning is at most used for specific subtasks.
 This thesis introduces a novel end-to-end